 - Wrongful death

-A personal injury attorney in New Mexico can assess your unique car accident case and let you know how much it is most likely worth based on your specific situation and losses.
+A personal injury attorney in Albuquerque can assess your unique car accident case and let you know how much it is most likely worth based on your specific situation and losses.
 Typically, a car accident claim involving life-changing or catastrophic injuries will be of a higher value than one with minor injuries.
 If you have injuries that will impact you for the foreseeable future or for life, your car accident claim is likely worth enough to hire a lawyer to represent you in large claims (circuit) court.

 What Damages Are Available?